tdwg/vocab/documentation-specification.md

 **3.2.3.4 Footer section**

 The footer should contain a copyright statement and licensing information.
 Typically, the copyright is held by Biodiversity Information Standards (TDWG) and the license is [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/) (CC BY).
+It should also include a preferred citation in human-readable form and provide access to one or more standardized machine-readable citation export formats.

 [This used to say: "A reference or link to a document containing the Copyright, Licensing and Disclaimer statements that govern this document.
 This will usually be the standard one supplied by TDWG."
 This has been included in some standards documents, but not consistently.]